oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Format of an Holder-Selected Disclosures JWT

-Holder-Selected Disclosures JWT contains claim values and the salts of the claims that the holder has consented to disclose to the Verifier.
-This enables the Verifier to verify the claims received from the holder by computing the digests of the claim values and the salts revealed in the Holder-Selected Disclosures JWT using the digest derivation algorithm specified in SD-JWT and comparing them to the digests included in SD-JWT.
+HS-Disclosures JWT contains claim values and the salts of the claims that the holder has consented to disclose to the Verifier.
+This enables the Verifier to verify the claims received from the holder by computing the digests of the claim values and the salts revealed in the HS-Disclosures JWT using the digest derivation algorithm specified in SD-JWT and comparing them to the digests included in SD-JWT.

 For each claim, an array of the salt and the claim value is contained in the `sd_disclosure` object.
-The structure of an `sd_disclosure` object in the Holder-Selected Disclosures JWT is the same as the structure of an `sd_disclosure` object in Issuer-Issued Disclosures Object.
+The structure of an `sd_disclosure` object in the HS-Disclosures JWT is the same as the structure of an `sd_disclosure` object in II-Disclosures Object.

-The Holder-Selected Disclosures JWT MAY contain further claims, for example, to ensure a binding to a concrete transaction (in the example the `nonce` and `aud` claims).
+The HS-Disclosures JWT MAY contain further claims, for example, to ensure a binding to a concrete transaction (in the example the `nonce` and `aud` claims).

-When the holder sends the Holder-Selected Disclosures JWT to the Verifier, the Holder-Selected Disclosures JWT MUST be a JWS represented as the JWS Compact Serialization as described in Section 7.1 of [@!RFC7515].
+When the holder sends the HS-Disclosures JWT to the Verifier, the HS-Disclosures JWT MUST be a JWS represented as the JWS Compact Serialization as described in Section 7.1 of [@!RFC7515].

-If holder binding is desired, the Holder-Selected Disclosures JWT is signed by the holder.
+If holder binding is desired, the HS-Disclosures JWT is signed by the holder.
 If no holder binding is to be used, the `none` algorithm is used, i.e., the document is not signed.
 TODO: Change to plain base64 to avoid alg=none issues

 ## Example: Holder-Selected Disclosures JWT for Example 1

-The following is a non-normative example of the contents of a Holder-Selected Disclosures JWT for Example 1:
+The following is a non-normative example of the contents of a HS-Disclosures JWT for Example 1:

 {#example-simple-sd_jwt_release_payload}
 ```json